Einstein-Podolsky-Rosen-like separability indicators for two-mode Gaussian states: The EPR-like approach to separability revisited

 The stationarity conditions for the function\ (\ref{f(uu)}) reduce to the following system of equations in the unknowns $u_1$ and $u_2$:

 Making use of Eq.\ (\ref{eq1}), it is convenient to replace Eq.\ (\ref{eq2}) by a polynomial one:

 Equations\ (\ref{eq1}) and\ (\ref{eq2}) coincide with those written by Duan {\em et al.} in Ref. \cite{Duan} in order to define what they have called the standard form II of the CM of a TMGS.
-We state here a theorem that sharpens a result of Ref. \cite{Duan} regarding the existence of a solution of this system in the general case.
+We prefer instead the name {\em witness standard form of the CM.As it will be shown in Sec.
+VI C, this} seems to be more appropriate.
+We also term the local squeezings $\left\{ {\tilde u}_1, {\tilde u}_2 \right\}$ as {\em witness scaling factors}.

+However, when trying to solve analytically the system under discussion in the general case, one faces a non-trivial algebraic equation of degree eight.
+For the time being, one does not know an explicit solution $\left\{ {\tilde u}_1,\, {\tilde u}_2 \right \}$ of Eqs.\ (\ref{eq1}) and\ (\ref{eq3}), except for some special classes of TMGSs, such as the thermal states (TSs), the symmetric ones \cite{PT2008}, the mode-mixed thermal states (MTSs), and the STSs \cite{PT2015,PT2016}, as well as the states subject to the constraint ${\mathcal D}:=\det \left( {\mathcal V}+\frac{i}{2}J \right) =0$ \cite{ASI}.
+We also remark that the scaling factors written in Refs.\cite{K2009,K2012} are valid only for TMGSs at the separability threshold, i. e., fulfilling the condition ${\mathcal D}^{\rm PT}=0$. \\